-TEDMED curates an unusual and provocative program featuring brilliant short talks and stunning artistic performances that reframe our mental models and inspire important new possibilities.
-TEDMED also offers evening spectaculars, thought-provoking conversations with Delegates and Speakers, and a showcase of inspiring startups called "The Hive".
+TEDMED curates a unique and provocative program featuring brilliant short talks and stunning artistic performances that reframe the way we think and inspire critical new possibilities for the future of health and medicine.
+TEDMED also offers evening entertainments, thought-provoking conversations with Delegates and Speakers, and a showcase of inspiring bio-health startups that live in "The Hive".

 TEDMED 2014: One Event.
 One Program.
-Two Stages
+Two Stages.
+140+ Nations.

-From September 10-12, 2014, we’ll bring together Delegates in Washington, DC and San Francisco for this year’s TEDMED gathering.
-Delegates in both cities will participate in a simultaneous, unified, digitally linked program with equal numbers of live Speakers, Delegates, and innovative Hive startups.
+From September 10-12, 2014, we are bringing together Delegates in two host cities - Washington, DC and San Francisco, CA- from across the globe for this year’s TEDMED gathering.
+These Delegates will simultaneously participate in a unified, digitally-linked program with equal numbers of live Speakers, Delegates, and innovative Hive startups.